Furnace Repair Checklist

 - Put in the new filter with the arrow facing toward the heater to keep damage from happening.

-Flat filters should be replaced every month, while pleated filters should last around three months.
-You could also use a washable filter that will last about 10 years.
+Flat filters should be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you could have to replace your filter more often.

 To make changing your filter easier down the road, draw with a permanent marker on your heater outside or ductwork to indicate the airflow direction and filter size.